realworldocaml/book/en/compiler-frontend.md

 As a result, the suggested approach is to only compile with `-principal` occasionally to check if your code is compliant.
-If compiling in principal mode works, it is guaranteed that the program will passing type checking in non-principal mode too.
+If compiling in principal mode works, it is guaranteed that the program will pass type checking in non-principal mode too.

 Bear in mind that the `cmi` files generated in principal mode differ from the